-A Kelowna trucking company tried four different off-the-shelf dispatch tools over two years.
-None of them fit how they actually operated.
-Their drivers had workarounds on top of workarounds, and the office staff spent as much time fighting the software as using it.
+Picture a trucking company that has tried four different off-the-shelf dispatch tools over two years.
+None of them fit how the business actually operates.
+Drivers have workarounds on top of workarounds, and the office staff spends as much time fighting the software as using it.

 When Off-the-Shelf Works